 Pure Water Soquel would use advanced water treatment technology to reuse locally available treated secondary effluent for advanced purified water that meets or exceeds drinking water standards.
 Advanced purified water would then be replenished into the groundwater aquifer to ultimately mix with native groundwater and contribute to the restoration of the groundwater basin, provide a barrier to seawater intrusion, and contribute to a sustainable water supply.
 The source of supply is secondary treated wastewater from the City of Santa Cruz Wastewater Treatment Plant.
-Soquel Creek Water District and the City of Santa Cruz have approved a 35 year contractual agreement to supply Soquel Creek Water District with enough secondary effluent to produce 1,500 acre-feet per year of advanced treated water for replenishment and an additional amount of secondary effluent for PWS to provide the City with 300 acre-feet per year of tertiary treated water for non-potable reuse by the City for irrigation and other purposes.
-At the end of the 35 year wastewater agreement, the contract automatically renews for consecutive 5 year periods.
+In 2019, Soquel Creek Water District and the City of Santa Cruz approved a 35 year contractual project agreement to supply Soquel Creek Water District with enough secondary effluent to produce 1,500 acre-feet per year of advanced treated water for replenishment and an additional amount of secondary effluent for PWS to provide the City with 300 acre-feet per year of tertiary treated water for non-potable reuse by the City for irrigation and other purposes.
+At the end of the 35 year wastewater agreement, the project agreement contractual terms for source water automatically renews for consecutive 5 year periods.
 The proposed amount of secondary effluent to be provided is approximately 25% of the annual wastewater treated by the City Wastewater Treatment Plant.

-If needed, the project has potential to be expanded, if the basin SMGA goals have not been achieved.
+If needed, the project has potential to be expanded if Basin sustainability goals have not been achieved.

 California state law gives Water Districts the authority to take actions necessary to supply sufficient water for present or future beneficial use.
-Land Use Jurisdictions have regulatory authority to develop similar programs.
+Land use jurisdictions have regulatory authority to develop similar programs.